 The massage therapist’s strong hands vigorously worked tightly knotted muscles in the tender areas of my ankles, calves and knees – souvenirs from 2 weeks of climbing steep steps and walking over uneven cobble stones.
-My mind drifted over happy memories of the recent trip and I was reminded of travel’s many health benefits.
+My mind revisited happy memories of the recent trip and I was reminded of travel’s many health benefits.
 For starters, it gets one out of the recliner and actively moving from morning til night!

 After visiting Israel and walking in the footsteps of Jesus, I was excited to plan a tour to many of the places mentioned in the Acts of the Apostles.
 There were too many sights crisscrossing the Mediterranean, and spread across Turkey, Greece, and Italy to fit in a 2-week itinerary.
 Acts of terrorism in Istanbul caused us to eliminate Turkey, but I felt confident we could safely visit Turkey’s ancient Ephesus as a cruise port.
 The final itinerary included mainland Greece, a 3-day cruise, and an extension to Rome, Italy.

 Travelers from Norway, South Korea, and 3 different U.S. states arrived in Thessaloniki, Greece.
-All but two of the twelve were alumni from the 2013 Israel and Jordan Tour: “The Holy Land 101″ – and on this April morning we were excited to commence with its sequel: “New Testament Lands 201″ – The Footsteps of Paul.
+All but two of the twelve travelers were alumni from the 2013 Israel and Jordan Tour: “The Holy Land 101″ – and on this April morning we were excited to commence with its sequel: “New Testament Lands 201″ – The Footsteps of Paul.

 Day 1: Looking out the airplane window I see miles of beaches and coastline on our descent to the 2300-year-old city of Thessaloniki.
-Macedonian King Kassandros founded the city in 316 BC which he named for his wife, Thessalonika, the sister of Alexander the Great.
+Macedonian King Kassandros founded the city in 316 BC which he named for his wife, Thessalonika, who was the sister of Alexander the Great.
 Our guide told us the Romans couldn’t pronounce the “TH” sound so they renamed it Salonika.

 Day 2: En route to Philippi, we stopped at a viewpoint overlooking the port city of Kavala, ancient Neapolis, where Paul and Silas first set foot in Europe.
 We envisioned them climbing up the hill towards us on their walk to Philippi.
-In ancient Philippi we walked the ancient Via Egnatia, visited what may have been where Paul and Silas were cast into prison and visited the river side where Paul baptized Lydia, the first Christian convert in Europe.
-(Acts 16)
+In ancient Philippi we walked the ancient Via Egnatia, visited what may have been where Paul and Silas were cast into prison and visited the riverside where Paul baptized Lydia, the first Christian convert in Europe (Acts 16).

 Approximate Timeline of Important Dates